mate-academy/js_task_make_robot/checklist.md

 }
 ```

-2. [CODE KNOWLEDGE] - if you creating a method in object, you don't need to use function keyword, use shortcut instead.
+2. [CODE KNOWLEDGE] - if you creating a method in the object, you don't need to use function keyword, use shortcut instead.

 BAD EXAMPLE: